nais/deploy/README.md

 ## Usage

+### Prerequisites
+* Your application must be [Naiserator compatible](https://github.com/nais/doc/tree/master/content/deploy).
+Deployment orchestration only acts on Kubernetes resources.
+* Limit write access on your Github repository to team members.
+After activation, anyone with write access to the repository can deploy Kubernetes resources on behalf of your team.
+* Be a maintainer of a [Github team](https://help.github.com/en/articles/about-teams).
+The team name must be the same as your Kubernetes _team label_.

 ### Registering your team
 You need to grant your Github repository access rights to deploy on behalf of your team.
 In order to do this, you need to have _maintainer_ access rights to your Github team, and _admin_ access to the repository.